comodopines/practice-git/Exercises.md

 ```
 There are four types of object:
 1) blob - is used to store file data- it is generally a file.
 2) commit - holds metadata for each change introduced in the repos.
             It includes author, committer, commit-data, and log- messages.
-3) tree - this is to reference a directory structure.
-It holds reference hash to files within it.
+3) tree - this is to reference filenames for the object types (files) and their hashes.
 4) tag - arbitrary human-readable name to a specific object usually a commit.
 ```
 </p>